mahika-c/tpm-ml-test-mahika/README.md

-# Team Process Mapping Take-Home Task: [YOUR NAME HERE].
+# Team Process Mapping Take-Home Task: Mahika Calyanakoti.

 Goal: In this pre-test, you will first read brief selections from two social science papers (Step 1).
 You will then go through an end-to-end implementation of a feature and apply it to a dataset of team conversations (Step 2).
 Finally, you will write a reflection on how well you think this feature extractor performed on the data, as well as how well it performs in operationalizing social science constructs (Step 3).